bookwyrm/bookwyrm.github.com/index.md

 ---
 {% include JB/setup %}

-I'm Matt Vanderpol, a 30-something husband, programmer, father, backpacker, and web developer.
+I'm Matt Vanderpol, a mid-30s husband, father, backpacker, web developer, technologist and budding enterpreneur.
 I live in beautiful [Nevada City](http://www.nevadacitychamber.com/) in a house that my wife and I designed and built.

+I've been a web developer since 1997, am the founder of [qatab](http://qatab.com), and am available [for contracting](contracting.html).

 ## Recent Posts